Howe Yoon Chong

-Howe Yoon Chong (侯永昌 (Hóu Yǒngchāng); 12 August 1923 – 21 August 2007) was a Singaporean politician and civil servant who served as Minister for Defence between 1979 and 1982, and Minister for Health between 1982 and 1985.
+Howe Yoon Chong (12 August 1923 – 21 August 2007) was a Singaporean politician and civil servant who was Minister for Defence between 1979 and 1982, and Minister for Health between 1982 and 1985.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Potong Pasir SMC between 1979 and 1984.

 Howe was key in developing Singapore's infrastructural and financial framework, including the Mass Rapid Transit (MRT) system, Singapore Changi Airport and public housing.

 As Minister for Health, to address issues raised by a greying population, he made the controversial proposal in 1984, to raise the age for the withdrawal of Central Provident Fund (CPF) savings from 55 to 60 years so that "Singaporeans will have more money to live on in their old age".

 Early life and education

-Born in China on 12 August 1923 of Chinese origin, Howe was the son of a liquor shop owner who migrated to Malacca, British Malaya.
+Born in China on 12 August 1923 to a Hakka family, Howe was the son of a liquor shop owner who migrated to Malacca, British Malaya.
 Howe received his early education at St. Francis Institution in Malacca from 1933 to 1940, and was once a schoolmate of Lee Kuan Yew at Raffles Institution in Singapore.
 He graduated from Raffles College with a Bachelor of Arts with honours degree in economics in 1953.